mikaelho/scripter/README.md

   Decorator for the animation scripts.
 Scripts can be functions, methods or generators.

   First argument of decorated functions must always be the view to be animated.

+  Calling a script starts the Scripter `update` loop, if not already running.

+  New scripts suspend the execution of the parent script until all the parallel scripts have completed, after which the `update` method will resume the execution of the parent script.

 #### ` find_scripter_instance(view)`